Research Problem Statement Examples

 2. What might happen if the problem is not resolved?

-3. What are the future benefits of solving the problems including the impact on society, community, and people’s lives?
+3. What are the future benefits of solving the issues, including the impact on society, community, and people’s lives?

 Examples of Problem Statement in Research